 2018 Rhody Senior Class Challenge

 Members of the graduating senior class at URI, led by a volunteer committee of students, have stepped up to give back to URI.
-Last year, 351 seniors made gifts to URI—this year, we hope to rally over 450 seniors to raise more than $6,000 for URI programs that are vital to our campus community.
+Last year, more than 350 seniors made gifts to URI—this year, we hope to rally over 450 seniors to raise more than $6,000 for programs that are vital to our campus community.

 Why should I make a gift?

 - This is an opportunity to support exactly what you love about URI, whether it's your college, your sport, or a program that has positively influenced you or maybe even changed your life!

 - You can make your gift in recognition of someone special at URI like a professor, coach, or staff member who has inspired you.

 - With your senior gift of $18 (as in Class of ’18!) or more, you will receive a philanthropy honor cord to wear at graduation in recognition of your generous support.